ckeditor/ckeditor4/tests/core/selection/manual/unlockerror.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, basicstyles, clipboard

 **Note:** Make sure that you have default level for Clipboard access.
-E.g. for IE 11 can change it in a browser options at `Internet Options > Security > Custom Level > Scripting > Allow Programmatic Clipboard Access > Prompt`.
+For example in IE 11 you can change it in a browser options at: _Internet Options > Security > Custom Level > Scripting > Allow Programmatic Clipboard Access > Prompt_.

 1. Open browser console.
 1. Copy HTML above the editor.